Cora Lee Mooney

 Certified G4 Trainer

-Manages learning plan, content orientation, and consulting tools for BrownFlynn consultants
+Manages learning plan, content orientation, firm capacity, and consulting tools for BrownFlynn consultants

 Statement from the most senior decision-maker of the organization about relevance of sustainability to the organization and the organization’s strategy for addressing sustainability

 Name of the organization

 Number of countries where the organization operates, and names of countries with significant operations or that are specifically relevant to the sustainability topics covered in the report

 Scale of the reporting organization